spot_img

 Mr Chesoli says that over 250 Kenyans living abroad contributed an average of $40 to facilitate the transportation of Mmubango’s body to Kenya because they had very little information about his financial resources and support available to his family.

 “All of us had no prior knowledge and contact with Mwajuma and the late Omar.
-We used social media, crowd sourcing and managed to collect $14,000 in an organic movement that had no leadership structures, just volunteers,” he said.
+We used social media and crowd sourcing to collect $14,000 in an organic movement.
+It had no leadership structures, just volunteers,” he said.

-“We achieved our target without a Harambee because none of the Kenyan churches or Kenyan community groups were willing to sponsor the funds drive,” revealed Mr Chesoli.
+“We achieved our target without a Harambee.
+None of the Kenyan churches or Kenyan community groups were willing to sponsor the funds drive,” revealed Mr. Chesoli.

 Mr Chesoli says that the greatest take away from the late Mmubango’s episode is the reality that one can never burry themselves.

-At some point, they need friends and family and the community at large.
+At some point, they need friends, family, and the community at large.

 “It is very important to belong to some group or association otherwise one can die and rot away without the community knowing about it,” he said.